HawkX-XirisX/TLL_Spawn-System/README.md

 This behavior has been tested successfully.

 AI Leash System

 Each SlotAI can optionally keep its spawned AI near its original spawn location.

 Default/test settings:

-Leash Enabled: ON
+-Leash Enabled: ON
-Leash Radius: 50
+-Leash Radius: 50
-Return Release Radius: 10
+-Return Release Radius: 10

-How it works
+How it works:

 While the AI remains within 50 m of its SlotAI position, TLL leaves it alone.

 The AI can:

-detect enemies
+-detect enemies
-engage
+-engage
-seek cover
+-seek cover
-reposition
+-reposition
-use normal autonomous AI behavior
+-use normal autonomous AI behavior

 If the AI moves farther than:

-50 m
+-50 m

 TLL creates a temporary:

-AIWaypoint_ForcedMove
+-AIWaypoint_ForcedMove

 at the SlotAI spawn location.